Local Composite Quantile Regression for Regression Discontinuity: Regression discontinuity and local composite quantile regression

 The same LCQR method can be applied to \cref{eq:Y plus model,eq:Y minus model,eq:T plus model,eq:T minus model}.
 Because of this similarity, we describe the LCQR method based on \cref{eq:Y plus model}.
 For $k=1,\cdots,q$, let $\tau_k = k/(q+1)$ be the equally spaced $q$ quantile positions and $\rho_{\tau_k}(r) = \tau_k r -r I(r < 0)$ be the $q$ check loss functions in quantile regression.
 The loss function for LCQR at the point $x$ is defined as

 where $a_k$ is the \textit{k}-th quantile estimand, $b$ is a slope restricted to be the same across quantiles, $h_{Y+}$ is the bandwidth, and $K$ is a kernel function.
-Our point of interest is $x = 0$.
+Here we use the linear approximation to the conditional mean function in \cref{eq:Y plus model}.
+Let $F_{Y|X}$ be the cumulative distribution function of $Y$ given $X$ so that $a_k = F_{Y|X = x}^{-1}(\tau_k)$ is the \textit{k}-th quantile, and $b$ is $m_{Y_+}^{(1)}(x)$, the first derivative of the conditional mean function at $x$.
+Using a single slope $b$ allows us to combine information across quantiles, since a specification allowing for $b_k$ in \cref{eq:lcqr obj} would be equivalent to estimating each quantile separately.
+Our point of interest in \cref{eq:lcqr obj} is $x = 0$.

 The parameter $q$ plays an important role here.
 Once $q$ is chosen, there will be $q$ quantiles corresponding to the $q$ quantile positions $\tau_k$.
 Since we use equally spaced quantile positions, the median will always be selected as the middle quantile if $q$ is odd.
 For example, if $q=3$, the quantile positions are $(0.25,0.5,0.75)$.
 The goal is to spread the quantile positions on the interval $(0,1)$ so that LCQR can combine information in multiple quantiles.
 The value of $q$ is decided by the researcher.
 Results in \cite{kai2010local} and our discussion later on show that a small number such as 5, 7 or 9 may be adequate for many common non-normal errors.
 It can be viewed as a hyperparameter and can be tuned.